-Luciara Nardon is an Associate Professor of International Business at the Sprott School of Business, and Co-director of the Centre for Research on Inclusion at Work (CRIW) at Carleton University.
+Luciara Nardon is a Professor of International Business at the Sprott School of Business, and Co-director of the Centre for Research on Inclusion at Work (CRIW) at Carleton University.
 She obtained her PhD in International Management and Strategy at the University of Oregon in 2005.

 She has taught graduate and undergraduate courses focusing on international management in Belgium, Brazil, Canada, China, Colombia, Denmark, and the United States.
 Prior to her academic career, Luciara worked as a director of control systems and strategic planning for a Portuguese multinational in Brazil.